markjivko/kronup-php/SECURITY.md

 ## Keep your API keys private

-Never disclose your kronup API keys and never use them in plain-text in your code.
+Never disclose your Kronup API keys and never use them in plain-text in your code.

 :x: **BAD**
 ```php